JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Open the dc-1 virtual machine details in Azure.
+- Launch dc-1 virtual machine details in Azure.
 - Locate the public IP address for dc-1.
 - Open Remote Desktop Connection on the local computer.
 - Enter the public IP address.